Why Sharing Forest Data Matters More Than Ever🌳

 Open Up!
 (G)FBI!🔓

-The study underscores how transparency and open access to forest data are fundamental to tackling global environmental challenges.
-Initiatives like the Global Forest Biodiversity Initiative (GFBI), with over 1.3 million sample plots available for public use, demonstrate the power of open data in fostering international collaboration.
+The study underscores how transparency and data sharing are fundamental to tackling global environmental challenges.
+Initiatives like the Global Forest Biodiversity Initiative (GFBI), which manages over 1.2 million forest inventory plots, demonstrate the power of shared data in fostering international collaboration, although access to raw data is managed under specific agreements.

 But this is just the beginning—more collective action is needed to ensure the world’s forests are protected for future generations.

-By sharing data, we can equip researchers, policymakers, local communities, and the public with the tools they need to make informed decisions, from local reforestation projects to global conservation policies.
+By responsibly sharing data, we can equip researchers, policymakers, local communities, and the public with the tools they need to make informed decisions, from local reforestation projects to global conservation policies.

 Works Cited